pbauermeister/dot_files/chatgpt-preprompt.md

     - The suggestion should include the message:
       "The topic seems to be diverging.
 To keep this organized, you can type `fork` here.
 Then in the new chat, type `resume` to continue with relevant context."
   - If the user types `fork` as a standalone message:
     - Treat this as a bifurcation point.
+Acknowledge and print the hint of typing `resume` as standalone first prompt in a new chat.
     - In the *next* chat under the same project:
       - Only retrieve and summarize relevant context from the forked conversation **if** the user begins the chat with `resume` as a standalone message.
       - If `resume` is not typed, start a clean slate and do not prompt.